mtthwn/PDF-PNG-CSHARP/README.md

 - Perform conversions in memory (currently writing files to disk and cleaning up later)
 - Add async conversion (currently done synchronously)
 - Implement queue system to handle multiple uploads at a time
+- Breakdown of logic into separate files using OOP/MVC patterns